CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example2/Aspen_Model_Vectors_Handling.rst

-In the json file, the dictionary corresponding to the "outputs" key must contain 180 scalar variables 90 each corrsponding to the vector variables "B_TEMP" and "TVAP".Each scalar output variable corresponding to the vector must contain a "vector" field which includes the vector variable it is associated with, and an "index" field, which defines its location in the vector.
+In the json file, the dictionary corresponding to the "outputs" key must contain 180 scalar variables 90 each corrsponding to the vector variables "B_TEMP" and "TVAP".
+Each scalar output variable corresponding to the vector must contain a "vector" field which includes the vector variable it is associated with, and an "index" field, which defines its location in the vector.
 The indices range from 0 to (size-1), where size is the number of elements in the vector.